 2.1.5.2 Amend to read as follows:

 “2.1.5.2 Such articles may in addition contain cells or batteries.
-Lithium [metal, lithium ion and sodium ion] cells and batteries that are integral to the article shall be of a type proven to meet the testing requirements of the Manual of Tests and Criteria, part III, sub-section 38.3.
-For articles containing pre-production prototype lithium [metal, lithium ion or sodium ion] cells or batteries carried for testing, or for articles containing lithium [metal, lithium ion or sodium ion] cells or batteries manufactured in production runs of not more than 100 cells or batteries, the requirements of special provision 310 of Chapter 3.3 shall apply.”
+Lithium cells and batteries that are integral to the article shall be of a type proven to meet the testing requirements of the Manual of Tests and Criteria, part III, sub-section 38.3.
+For articles containing pre-production prototype lithium cells or batteries carried for testing, or for articles containing lithium cells or batteries manufactured in production runs of not more than 100 cells or batteries, the requirements of special provision 310 of Chapter 3.3 shall apply.”

 (Reference document: ECE/TRANS/WP.15/AC.1/2023/23/Add.1) (as amended in ECE/TRANS/WP.15/AC.1/170, annex II)